How to Install and Set Up Git on Windows, Mac and Linux

 git --version

-If Git is installed, you will see the version number printed in the terminal.
+If Git is installed, you will see the version number printed in the terminal, something like git version 2.39.0.
 If the command is not recognized, you will need to install Git using the method appropriate for your operating system.
-Either way, confirming this first saves you from repeating an installation that may already be complete.
+Either way, confirming this first gives you clarity about what your system already has and what it still needs.

 Installing Git on Windows

 Windows does not include Git by default, so you need to install it manually.
 The most reliable way is to download the official Git installer from git-scm.com and run it on your machine.
-The installer provides a guided setup wizard that walks you through each configuration option step by step.
+The installer provides a guided setup wizard that walks you through each configuration option step by step, making the process approachable even if you are new to development tools.

 1. Download the Git installer from the official website at git-scm.com

-3. Accept the default settings unless you have a specific reason to change them
+3. Accept the default settings unless you have a specific reason to change them—the defaults are carefully chosen for most users

 Installing Git on macOS

 macOS users have a couple of convenient options for installing Git.
-The simplest method is to install the Xcode Command Line Tools, which includes Git along with other useful developer utilities.
+The simplest method is to install the Xcode Command Line Tools, which includes Git along with other useful developer utilities like compilers and debugging tools.
 Running the following command in the terminal will prompt you to install them if they are not already present.

 xcode-select --install

 If you prefer to manage your tools with a package manager, Homebrew is a popular choice on macOS.
+Many developers appreciate Homebrew because it keeps all their command-line tools organized and easy to update.
 If Homebrew is already installed on your system, you can install Git with a single command.

 brew install git

 The Homebrew approach has the added benefit of making it easy to update Git to newer versions later by running brew upgrade git.
-Either method produces a fully functional Git installation that works identically in the terminal.
+Either method produces a fully functional Git installation that works identically in the terminal, so you can choose whichever aligns with how you prefer to manage software on your Mac.

 Installing Git on Linux